EDCD/EDMarketConnector/README.md

 * saves station commodity market prices to files on your computer that you can load into trading tools such as [Trade Dangerous](https://bitbucket.org/kfsone/tradedangerous/wiki/Home), [Inara](https://inara.cz), [mEDI's Elite Tools](https://github.com/mEDI-S/mEDI_s-Elite-Tools), etc.
 * saves a record of your ship loadout to files on your computer that you can load into outfitting tools such as [E:D&nbsp;Shipyard](http://www.edshipyard.com), [Coriolis](https://coriolis.edcd.io) or [Elite Trade Net](http://etn.io/).

-You can run the app on the same machine on which you're running Elite: Dangerous or on another machine connected via a network share.
+You can run the app on the same PC or Mac on which you're running Elite: Dangerous or on another PC connected via a network share.
+PS4 and Xbox are not supported, sorry.

 Usage
 --------